I’ve always LOVED lemon bars!

 - Weigh or lightly spoon flour into dry measuring cups; level with a knife.
 Place flour, 1/4 cup powdered sugar, pine nuts, and salt in a food processor; pulse 2 times to combine.
 Add butter and canola oil.
 Pulse 3 to 5 times or until mixture resembles coarse meal.
 Place mixture into the bottom of an 8-inch square glass or ceramic baking dish coated with cooking spray; press into bottom of pan.
 Bake at 350 degrees for 20 minutes or until lightly browned.
 Reduce oven temperature to 325 degrees.

-And, if you don’t have a food processor, do yourself a big favor and get one!
+In addition if you don’t have a food processor (Amazon), do yourself a big favor and get one!

 It will more than make up for its cost if you like to bake like I do.